Know Your Dunes:

 An Educational Community Webinar

-Know Your Dunes: An Educational Community Webinar was hosted by the Humboldt Coastal Dunes Cooperative on Wednesday, November 17, 2021.
-This free public webinar featured a series of short presentations highlighting collaborative conservation efforts of Humboldt’s coastal dune environments.
+The Humboldt Coastal Dunes Cooperative will host Know Your Dunes: An Educational Community Webinar on Thursday, November 10, 2022.
+This free public webinar will feature a series of short presentations highlighting collaborative conservation efforts of Humboldt’s coastal dune environments.
+Please register in advance to receive the Zoom link.

 Topics will include: